-- Timbre: There are 128 possible voices in the MIDI standard.
+Timbre: There are 128 possible timbres in the MIDI standard.
 These timbres are not specified in the MIDI standard and a numbered timbre may sound different in different synthesizers.
-One channel is devoted to percussion and uses the pitch designator to select a percussive timbre. - Pan: Position in space is limited in this study to left-right pan.
+One channel is devoted to percussion and uses the pitch designator to select a percussive timbre.

+Pan: Position in space is limited in this study to left-right pan.
 A floating point number between 0 (left) and 1 (right) determines the position, with 0.5 (centered) the default.
 Placing one data set in the left side and another in the right is a good way to compare two data sets.
 Where they agree the sounds will appear to come from the middle and otherwise they will come from separate sides.

-JythonMusic is based on Java rather than C. Programs in JythonMusic are written in Python 2.7 syntax but do not have access to many of the libraries used for numerical work.
-Data access and extraction routines were written and executed in either a C-based Python environment or the IDL language.
-The provides access to the NumPy library for array manipulation while the latter can handle the scientific data file formats.
-The computational sequence was to read the data, extract the appropriate part, write the extracted data to a CSV file, read that file in the JythonMusic environment, convert the data into a MIDI file, and use the synthesizer to play that file.
+JythonMusic is based on Java rather than C. Programs in JythonMusic are written in Python 2.7 125 syntax but do not have access to many of the libraries used for numerical work.
+As a result, data 126 access and extraction routines were written and executed in a C-based Python environment that 127 provided access to the NumPy library for array manipulation.
+The computational sequence was to 128 read the data, extract the appropriate part, write the extracted data to a comma-separated variable 129 (CSV) file, read that file in the JythonMusic environment, convert the data into a MIDI file, and use 130 the JythonMusic synthesizer to play that file.
+A permanent record was created by playing the 131 MIDI commands in another synthesizer that could export the sounds to an MP3 file.
+132

-8 III.
+133 III.
 SAMPLING AND SONIFYING SOLAR DATA

 Several types of solar data were sonified and reported here.
-A summary is presented in Table I, where the source, type, and name of MP3 file are listed.
+A summary is presented in Table I, where the source, type, and name of the corresponding MP3 file are listed.
 The Sec. column is the part of the paper where the data is described.
 A version of this table, with links to the MP3 and MIDI files, is available at https://sdo.gsfc.nasa.gov/sonify/table.html.